northbridge-sys/en-lsl-framework/README.md

     );
 ```

-and the other script - if compiled with En - will call the `en$imp_message` function defined by the script:
+and the other script - if compiled with En - will call the `en$lep_message` function defined by the script:

 ```
 #define ENLEP$ENABLE